Permitted Activities for All UK Visitors.

-(d) share skills and knowledge; on a specific internal project with UK employees of the same corporate group, provided no work is carried out directly with clients.
+(d) share skills and knowledge; on a specific internal project with UK employees of the same corporate group.
+However, this employee cannot work directly with clients.

 An internal auditor may carry out regulatory or financial audits at a UK branch of the same group of companies as the visitor’s employer overseas.

-A visitor who can show support from one or more endorsing bodies for the Start-up or Innovator categories may come to the UK for discussions to secure funding from any legitimate source, which they intend to use to set up a business in the UK.
+Also, a visitor who can show support from one or more endorsing bodies for the Start-up, as well as Innovator categories, may come to the UK for discussions to secure funding from any legitimate source, which they intend to use to set up a business in the UK.

 Manufacturing and supply of goods to the UK

-An employee of a foreign manufacturer or supplier may install, dismantle, repair, service or advise on equipment, computer software or hardware where it has a contract of purchase or supply or lease with a UK company or organisation.
+In addition, an employee of a foreign manufacturer or supplier may install, dismantle, repair, service or advise on equipment, computer software or hardware.
+But it needs to be as part of a contract of purchase or supply or lease with a UK company or organisation.

 Clients of UK export companies

-A client of a UK export company may be seconded to the UK company in order to oversee the requirements for goods and services that are being provided under contract by the UK company or its subsidiary company, provided the two companies are not part of the same group.
+A client of a UK export company may be seconded to the UK company in order to oversee the requirements for goods and services that are being provided under contract by the UK company or its subsidiary company.
+However, the applicant needs to prove that these two companies are not part of the same group.
 Employees may exceptionally make multiple visits to cover the duration of the contract.

 Science, research and academia